-The North Orange County Community College District (NOCCCD) is committed to the safety and wellbeing of its employees, students, the public, and its contractors/subcontractors/vendors.
-These guidelines aim to protect all people from injuries and/or illnesses that may occur on NOCCCD property that involve contractors, subcontractors, and/or vendors, and there it is imperative for them to understand the risks that are associated when doing business with the NOCCCD.
-Contractors/Subcontractors/Vendors working on NOCCCD property locations are expected to support these efforts and are therefore expected to conduct their work as safely and efficiently as possible.
-For purposes of these guidelines, Facilities Planning & Maintenance, and Physical Plant/Facilities will be referred to as Maintenance & Operations (M&O).
+North Orange County Community College District (District) is committed to maintaining a safe workplace.
+Contractors working on District property locations are expected to support these efforts and are therefore expected to conduct their work as safely and efficiently as possible.
+For purposes of the guidelines, Facilities Planning & Maintenance, and Physical Plant/Facilities will be referred to as Maintenance & Operations (M&O).